h2non/bimg/README.md

 For getting started, take a look to the [examples](#examples) and [programmatic API](https://godoc.org/github.com/h2non/bimg) documentation.

+If you're looking for a HTTP-based image processing solution, see [imaginary](https://github.com/h2non/imaginary)

 bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), its homologous package built for node.js by [Lovell Fuller](https://github.com/lovell).

-If you're looking for a HTTP-based image processing solution, see [imaginary](https://github.com/h2non/imaginary)
+**Note**: bimg is still beta.
+Do not use in compromised environments yet

 ## Prerequisites